leekleak/leekleak.github.io/content/programming/doom-libpynq/index.md

 And there's more.

 Admittedly, there's *a* reason to do (some of) this.
-You wait to ensure that the data you've written has actually been passed through and received or whatever, but man that's slow.
+You wait to ensure that the data you've written has actually been passed through and received or whatever, but, man, that's slow.
 I want real-time rendering, I don't care if there's a pixel missing or something like that.
 I want pixels to move and I want them do to that fast.

-During my excursion to the source files I:
+In the end, during my excursion to the source files I:
 - Commented out all that shit (It's fine, to my eye the picture's perfect even without the guardrails).
 - Discovered a function to draw pixels in batches and adapted it to my codebase.